sarahg500/ECS150P1/REPORT.md

 ### By Sarah Gerard and Anthony Nguyen

-For our implantation of project 1, we decided to follow the phases provided by the professor in the project description.
+For our implementation of project 1, we decided to follow the phases provided by the professor in the project description.
 We found this to be really helpful in dividing the work between us and for gradually developing the project, so that each part would build on itself.
 We spent the time doing through each phase throughly